truce-audio/truce/docs/gui/screenshot-testing.md

 ## Tolerance

-The last argument (`max_diff`) controls how many bytes can differ.
-Use `0` for exact match.
-If anti-aliasing differs between GPU drivers, bump it to a small number like `100`.
+`assert_screenshot`'s `max_diff_pixels` argument is the number of RGBA bytes that may differ before the test fails. `0` is exact-match (used by every truce example).
+Bump it to a small number like `100`–`500` if anti-aliasing or font hinting introduces flake on your reference platform.

 When a test fails, the current render is at `target/screenshots/<name>.png` and the reference is at `<reference_dir>/<name>.png`.
 Open both and compare visually; if the new render is correct, promote it via the `cp` command in the panic message.

 ## Cross-OS behavior